Cuyuxquihui: The site

 This settlement would seem to have been a fortress, due to some architectonic characteristics; the existence of retaining walls that run throughout the esplanade north to south has been confirmed; its height makes it relatively inaccessible from the west, as well as by the cliff that borders it to the east.
 It is believed it was required due to the large social mobility that ensued after the fall of Tajín.

-Material remains on the various regional settlements, leads to believe that a good part of them were El Tajín contemporaries and that some developed after its gradual abandonment.
+Material remains on the various regional settlements, leads to believe that a good part of them were contemporaries of El Tajín and that some developed after its gradual abandonment.
 Evidence seem to indicate that the Cuyuxquihui settlement was founded in 1250 CE.

 Cuyuxquihui developed, after the El Tajín decline, as an important ceremonial activities center.
 Diverse structures were constructed by means of ground surface leveling, construction element characteristic of the “Tajín Chico” site.
 The first constructions used selected materials, which were applied with mortar elements and subsequently were finished with gross stucco and painted.

-Cuyuxquihui was conquered by the Aztecs, Moctezuma Ilhuicamina (1398 – 1469) towards 1465, probably one of the most important reasons of the cultural mix of the totonac elements, mexicas and huastecos.
+Cuyuxquihui was conquered by the Mexica ruler Moctezuma Ilhuicamina (1398 – 1469) around 1465, and this is probably one of the most important reasons for the cultural mix of Totonac, Mexica and Huastec elements at the site.